 6. Lower Pain Naturally

-If you’ve already developed neuropathy and are looking for ways to lower pain and improve daily functions, you’ll be happy to hear that a combination of natural remedies can help.
+If you’ve already developed neuropathy and are looking for ways to lower diabetic nerve pain and improve daily functions, you’ll be happy to hear that a combination of natural remedies can help.
 Studies have shown that several natural anti-inflammatories and antioxidants help stop nerve damage from progression and lower pain.
 These include:

 - Alpha lipoic acid: an anti-inflammatory shown to improve insulin sensitivity and defend against neuropathy, take 300–1,200 milligrams daily (6)